 Q – Which type of loan requires that you pay the interest accumulated during college?

 You pay the interest accumulated during college on unsubsidized federal loans.
 These are low-cost student loans that the federal government offers both undergraduate and postgraduate students while they are still in school.
-When you take an unsubsidized federal loan, it is your responsibility to pay back the capital as well as the interest that accrues on the loan during your college tenure.
+When you take an unsubsidized federal loan, it is your responsibility to pay back the loaned money, as well as the interest that accrued on the loan during your time in college.

 Q – How do student loans affect my credit score?

-As a student, you would not have had the opportunity to build your credit score.
-But you can now use your loans to get off to a good start.
-Make your monthly payments on time, every time, without any delayed or missed payments, and you will start to build good credit history.
-This in turn will help you get approved for future loans more easily and at a lower interest rate too.
+As a student, you may not have had the opportunity to build your credit score.
+But you can start now.
+Use your student loans to get off to a good start with your credit score.
+Make your monthly payments on time, every time, without any delayed or missed payments.
+That way, you will start to build a good credit history.
+A good credit score means easier approval for future loans and at a lower interest rate too.

-Every time you miss a payment, you get a black mark against your credit score, which can then make it so much more difficult to get approved for any future loans.
+Every time you miss a payment, you get a black mark against your credit score.
+That can then make it so much more difficult to get approved for any future loans.